 The outer part of the gloves is made from durable canvas with a hydrophobic C6 coating, which repels moisture and provides oil resistance.
 The knuckles are protected by 3mm EVA foam, effectively absorbing impacts.
 The palm side features water- and abrasion-resistant leather, made using DuraHide technology.
 To enhance durability, the gloves use a Gunn Cut Finger construction, which repositions seams in areas prone to wear.

-A comfortable cuff with a fabric elastic ensures a perfect fit around the wrists, providing better protection against cold air penetrating the gloves.
+A comfortable cuff with a fabric ribbing ensures a perfect fit around the wrists, providing better protection against cold air penetrating the gloves.

 protective standards